Marian1309/drizzle-select-utils/README.md

-# @pidchashyi/drizzle-select-utils
+# `@pidchashyi/drizzle-select-utils`

-> 🧩 Type-safe field selection utilities for Drizzle ORM — `selectOnly`, `selectExcept`, and `getCount`.
+> 🧩 Type-safe field selection utilities for [Drizzle ORM](https://orm.drizzle.team) — `selectOnly`, `selectExcept`, and `getCount`.

-Enhance your query-building experience with clear, validated utilities that help you focus only on the fields you need — with optional filters, ordering, and pagination.
-Fully type-safe, flexible, and compatible with `drizzle-orm`.
+Enhance your query-building experience with clear, validated utilities that help you focus only on the fields you need — with optional filters, ordering, grouping, and pagination.
+Fully type-safe, flexible, and Drizzle-compatible.

 ---